Guarded Command Language: Selection: if

 The selection (often called the "conditional statement" or "if statement") is a list of guarded commands, of which one is chosen to execute.
-If more than one guard is true, one statement whose guard is true is nondeterministically chosen to be executed.
-If no guard is true, the result is undefined.
+If more than one guard is true, one statement whose guard is true is arbitrarily chosen to be executed.
+If no guard is true, the result is undefined, that is, equivalent to abort.
 Because at least one of the guards must be true, the empty statement skip is often needed.
 The statement if fi has no guarded commands, so there is never a true guard.
 Hence, if fi is equivalent to abort.